Glad you came to visit our site!

 Couple of our kids have left the nest and the other are one foot out the door.

-Nathan pictured above is an example as he turns 18 in April and has joined the Army
+Nathan pictured above is an example as he turned 18 in April and has joined the Army

 Our dogs are our family and we are very committed to raising them.